ryancollingwood/site/content/ninja_turtles.md

 Title: Which Ninja Turtle Are You?
-Date: 2018-12-08 21:00
+date: 2018-12-08 21:00
-Category: People
+category: People
-Tags: people, work, performance
+tags: people, work, performance
-Image: images/ninja_turtles/pizza_performance.png
+cover_image: images/ninja_turtles/pizza_performance.png
+description: Proposing a new framework for thinking how to work with others?
+Stay with-in the pizza of performance!
+Some minor wordiness about personality profiling (why it falls short in measuring the dynamic nature of people) and anthropomorphic reptiles.

 Could personality be a reliable metric?
 Can it be an indicator of individual excellence?
 Is there an optimal mix of personalities for collaborative efforts?
 This was a question I investigated in an essay [“Individual and Group Software Developer Personalities”](http://issuu.com/ryancollingwood/docs/software_developers_personalities.d_582b37a634eadb) as part of an university assignment some years back.
 I keep revisiting this notion as personality is intertwined with concept of identity - which is an inescapable consequence of sentience<sup>[1](#1)</sup>.